-THE ZAMBIAN PEOPLE
+THE PEOPLE OF ZAMBIA

 Zambia’s contemporary culture is a blend of values, norms, material and spiritual traditions of more than 70 ethnically diverse people.
 Most of the tribes of Zambia moved into the area in a series of migratory waves a few centuries ago.
 They grew in numbers and many travelled in search of establishing new kingdoms, farming land and pastures.